ivanganatra/DSA-Practice/README.md

 Traversing

 **Stack**
-Push, Pop and Traversing(Implement using Array or LinkedList)
+Push, Pop and Traversing(Implement using Array or com.company.LinkedList)

 **Queue**
 Insert